dattphan15/python3-todo/README.md

 Next, you will need to login to the docker container and create a superuser to access the Django Admin `http://0.0.0.0:8000/admin` (steps below).

-1. Find the docker container ID:
+1. Find the docker container ID for app:
 ```sh
 $ docker ps